iamthefibonacci/weathapp/README.md

 # WeathApp
- This an assessment for Yoyo Wallet Python Dev job.
+ This an assessment for a Python Dev job.